A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling

 The predictive performance of the three methods, namely MWGP, KFD, and the proposed one-stop GP, is summarized in Table~\ref{tab:prediction_compare_global}.
-Overall, the one-stop GP consistently outperforms the other approaches, except at the 10 dbar pressure level under the three-month window, where the functional model of \citet{yargersh22} achieves slightly better results.
-All methods yield satisfactory $R^2$ values, demonstrating their effectiveness for globally distributed Argo profiles despite the sparse spatial coverage of the training data.
-The model rankings remained consistent across all evaluation criteria: lower RMSE values were generally accompanied by smaller absolute error metrics (Q$_3$AE, MdAE, and MAE), higher $R^2$, and lower CRPS.
-This agreement across metrics indicated that the observed performance improvements were consistent in point prediction accuracy and uncertainty quantification.
-Unlike MWGP and KFD, which assumed the exponential covariance function that essentially fixed the Mat\'ern smoothness at $0.5$, our one-stop GP estimated it directly, leveraging the computational efficiency of the Vecchia approximation.
-The estimated smoothness ranged from $0.4$ to $0.9$, with higher values at deeper levels (e.g., 1{,}500 dbar), reflecting smoother variability with depth.
-This flexibility contributed to the superior performance of the one-stop GP summarized in Table~\ref{tab:prediction_compare_global}.
+Overall, the one-stop GP performs well, outperforming the two benchmarks in four out of six cases, with only small gap in other cases.
+All methods yield great $R^2$ values, demonstrating their effectiveness for globally distributed Argo profiles.
+With the exception of the 1{,}500 dbar pressure level under the three-month training window, where KFD achieves the best Q$_3$AE, MdAE, and CRPS while VGP-7D yields the best RMSE, MAE, and $R^2$, the model rankings remain consistent across all evaluation criteria.
+This agreement across metrics indicates that the observed performance differences are consistent in point prediction accuracy and uncertainty quantification.
+The fitted covariance parameters of our proposed model are provided in the appendix.
+The fitted scale parameter in the one-stop GP model is larger at the 10 dbar and 300 dbar levels and smaller at 1,500 dbar, consistent with reduced temperature variability at greater depths.
+The fitted range parameters indicate that the dependence across latitude is relatively weak, whereas dependence across pressure and day of the year is strong.
+The estimated nugget variance is approximately 0.002 across all cases.